Avram Specification

 flat formats

 Field identifiers are plain tags.
-Field definitions MUST NOT include keys occurrence, counter, indicator1, indicator2, subfields, or deprecated-subfields.
+Field definitions MUST NOT include keys occurrence, counter, indicator1, indicator2, or subfields.

 marc formats

-Field identifiers are plain tags and MUST either be the character sequence LDR or three digits.
+Field identifiers are plain tags and MUST either be the string LDR or three digits.
 Field definitions MUST NOT include keys occurrence or counter.
 Field definitions of flat fields MUST NOT have keys indicator1 or indicator2.

 pica formats